snkashis/android-docs/pages/plugins/overview/traffic.md

 #### 2. Add traffic

-Open the activity Java file you'd like to include the traffic plugin in and add the code below to the file.
+Open the Java file of the activity that you'd like to include the traffic plugin in and add the code below to the file.

 ```java
 @Override